 Abbott Northwestern provides care for the largest number of adult patients in the Twin Cities metro area and has 700 active physicians on its staff.
 The entire medical complex is also the largest in the Twin Cities, occupying six city blocks near downtown Minneapolis.
 It includes the Sister Kenny Institute for physical rehabilitation and the adjacent Children's Hospitals and Clinics - Minneapolis facility.

-In February 2005, a major new addition created an integrated Heart, Neurology, Orthopedics, and Spine Hospital that also allowed us to have mostly private rooms throughout the entire hospital.
+In February 2005, a major new addition created an integrated Heart, Neurology, Orthopedics, and Spine Hospital that also allowed us to have private patient rooms throughout the entire hospital.

-A complete computerized patient record (Epic Systems) that integrates inpatient and outpatient records throughout our hospital and clinic system began in 2004.
-Alllina received the 2007 national award for the best care system implementation of an electronic patient record.
-Medical records are shared across the Twin Cities hospitals within the Epic System.
+A complete computerized patient record (Epic Systems) that integrates inpatient and outpatient records throughout the hospitals and clinics in the Allina system and its regional affiliates began in 2004.
+Allina received the 2007 national award for the best care system implementation of an electronic patient record.
+Medical records are also shared across the Twin Cities hospitals through the Epic system.

 As a major affiliate of the University of Minnesota Medical School, Abbott Northwestern participates in resident and student education in Internal Medicine and at least 10 other medical specialties.
 Abbott Northwestern has a combined Cardiology Fellowship with Hennepin County Medical Center.
 In addition, we are a participating institution with the University of Minnesota Cardiology, Gastroenterology, and Infectious Disease fellowships.
 Our Internal Medicine residents are involved in the care of approximately 125 of the inpatients on campus at any one time.